Skip to content

 In any case, the point here is that Pai was seen as a key location in route planning, but an airport there was not deemed relevant throughout the war years (in contrast, see Khun Yuam Airstrip).

-Two years after the war was over, Field Marshall Phibun flew into Pai to land at an airstrip at Tambun Wiang Nuea built specifically for his visit.
-Construction included three “cabins” (illustrated below) for accommodation of Phibun and staff.9 Thus is established the origin of the airstrip.
+1947: Two years after the war was over, Field Marshall Phibun flew into Pai to land at an airstrip at Tambun Wiang Nuea built specifically for his visit.
+Construction included three “cabins” (illustrated below) for accommodation of Phibun and staff.
+10 Thus is established the origin of the airstrip.

-An Air America listing of facilities in Thailand includes two airstrips at Pai.10
+February 1971: An Air America listing of facilities in Thailand includes two airstrips at Pai.
+11

 There is no evidence of either today.
-It is possible the listing was in error because the airstrip that was put in during 1947 and continues today as Pai Airport, was not included in this 1971 listing.
+It is possible the listings were in error because the airstrip that was put in during 1947 and continues today as Pai Airport, was not included in this 1971 listing.

-A special report recorded this view, looking north, of the Pai airstrip:12
+1994: A special report recorded this view, looking north, of the Pai airstrip: 13

-A better view of the airstrip at a later date.14 The sign in Thai reads:
+1999: A better view of the airstrip at a later date.
+15 The sign in Thai reads:

 Royal Thai Air Force Property, Keep Out

-There is also a rumor that there is or was a small airstrip in the “Queen of the Battle” (Sona Pundit) army camp, though it is not apparent via Google Earth.15
+There is also a rumor that there is or was a small airstrip in the “Queen of the Battle” (Sona Pundit) army camp, though it is not apparent via Google Earth.
+16

 Name: Pai Airport – VTCI